maxcountryman/flask-uploads/README.md

 ## About

-This is a fork of [Flask-Uploads](https://github.com/maxcountryman/flask-uploads)
+This is a fork of [Flask-Uploads](https://github.com/maxcountryman/flask-uploads).
+Apart from various refactors it will add support for Google Cloud Storage and maybe other providers as well.